upperlinecode/CS-and-the-City-Curriculum/data/bias.md

 - Can you come up with a way to describe the employment situation in Tennessee that can encompass BOTH the low unemployment and the high percentage of employed workers making less than minimum wage?
 - After learning this new information, what questions do you still have?

-One conclusion might be that even though the state's unemployment rate is lower than it has been (but what is it compared to other states?), you still can't get anywhere working in Tennessee since so many jobs are at or below minimum wage.
+One conclusion might be that even though the state's unemployment rate is lower than it has been before, the types of jobs created in Tennessee may not be viable options for some individuals or families, since so many jobs are at or below minimum wage.
+With that context, it is possible to disagree with the Senator's conclusion that this is a great place to work.

+However, another conclusion is possible: We don't have *historical* data for minimum wage jobs in Tennesse - those numbers could be going down too, meaning more workers are working their way out of the minimum wage bracket.
+Additionally, these articles also don't say anything about the cost of living in Tennessee when compared to other locations - it could be that minimum wage in Tennessee affords someone a very different day-to-day life than it would in NYC.

 This is an example of selection bias: the senator and the newspaper each had a story they wanted to tell and chose data that supports the point the want to make.
-In this case, that point may just be "Tennessee is a great place for jobs!"
+In this case, that point may just be "Tennessee is a great place for jobs!" but you, the reader, bear the responsibility to decide whether the data they present is enough information to support their point.
+It's also the reader's responsibility to look at the other dat given (for example, in the comments section) to determine

 #### Additional Reading